Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

-With all obstruction-free block-states, subsequently we discuss all possible trivializations.
-First we consider about the 2D bubble equivalences: we decorate a Majorana chain with anti-PBC on each 2D block and enlarge all ``Majorana bubbles'', near each 1D block labeled by $\tau_1$, it can be deformed to double Majorana chains which can be trivialized because there is no on-site symmetry on $\tau_1$ and the classification of 1D invertible topological phases (i.e., Majorana chain) is $\mathbb{Z}_2$; near each 1D block labeled by $\tau_2/\tau_3$, it can also be deformed to double Majorana chains, nevertheless, these double Majorana chains cannot be trivialized because there is an on-site $\mathbb{Z}_2$ symmetry on each $\tau_2/\tau_3$ by internal action of reflection symmetry, and this $\mathbb{Z}_2$ action exchanges these two Majorana chains, and this is exactly the definition of the nontrivial 1D FSPT phase protected by on-site $\mathbb{Z}_2$ symmetry.
+With all obstruction-free block-states, we discuss all possible trivializations.
+First we consider the 2D bubble equivalences: we decorate a Majorana chain with anti-PBC on each 2D block and enlarge all ``Majorana bubbles'' near each 1D block labeled by $\tau_1$, and it can be deformed to double Majorana chains that can be trivialized because there is no on-site symmetry; near each 1D block labeled by $\tau_2/\tau_3$, it can also be deformed to double Majorana chains, nevertheless, these double Majorana chains cannot be trivialized because there is an on-site $\mathbb{Z}_2$ symmetry on each $\tau_2/\tau_3$.
 Equivalently, 1D FSPT state decorations on 1D blocks $\tau_2$ and $\tau_3$ can be deformed to a trivial state via 2D ``Majorana'' bubble equivalence.
-Furthermore, similar with the $p4m$ case, there is no effect on 0D blocks labeled by $\mu_2$ and $\mu_3$ by taking 2D ``Majorana'' bubble equivalence; nevertheless, similar with the $p2$ case, 2D ``Majorana bubble'' construction changes the fermion parity of each 0D block labeled by $\mu_1$ because there is no reflection operation on 0D block $\mu_1$, and the alternative Majorana chain surrounding each $\mu_1$ is compatible with all other symmetry operations.
+Furthermore, similar with the $p4m$ case, there is no effect on 0D blocks labeled by $\mu_2$ and $\mu_3$ by taking 2D ``Majorana'' bubble equivalence; nevertheless, similar with the $p2$ case, 2D ``Majorana bubble'' construction changes the fermion parity of each 0D block labeled by $\mu_1$.

 Subsequently we consider the 1D bubble equivalences.
 For instance, we decorate a pair of complex fermions [cf. Eq. (\ref{1D bubble})]: Near each 0D block $\mu_1$, there are 2 complex fermions forming the following atomic insulator: